Discover How We Can Help Your Business Grow.

 If there is one on-site element that defines strong law office seo, it is the practice area page.
 Many firms still make the mistake of relying on one generic “Services” page and expecting it to rank for every legal matter they handle.
 That does not work well for users or for search.
 Different legal issues carry different questions, different urgency, different evidence needs, and different decision triggers.
 A DUI prospect and a probate prospect do not need the same page.

 Each core practice area deserves its own page, and major subtopics often deserve their own support pages as well.
 A personal injury section may branch into car accidents, truck accidents, wrongful death, slip-and-fall, and uninsured motorist claims.
+For a deeper dive, see our personal injury lawyer SEO guide covering keyword strategy and local SEO for PI attorneys.
 A family law section may branch into divorce, custody, support, relocation, and prenuptial agreements.
 This is where law firm search engine optimisation becomes more than keyword targeting.
 It becomes information architecture designed around how legal buyers think.

 A high-performing practice area page should usually include: